defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 #### E. Enable Nutanix CSI

 This bundle utilizes the Nutanix CSI Helm chart for persistent storage.
-Before the bundle can be deployed the following needs to be created:
+It needs Nutanix resources set up ahead of time.

 1. Prism Element user and password for the CSI provider to connect to Prism Element.
 Update your `uds-config.yaml` file with the user credentials and the Prism Element IP/Hostname.
 2. Nutanix Storage Container for RWO persistent volumes.
 Add the storage container name to the `uds-config.yaml`.
 3. Nutanix File Server for RWX persistent volumes. **Be sure to configure the DNS records that it asks for.** Put the File Server name as it appears in Prism Element into your `uds-config.yaml`.